BrianInGermany/americansingermany/README.md

 We are currently a "klein aber fein" collection of folks, but we're growing by the day!
 Our core user base is currently Rhein-Main (Frankfurt and surroundings).

-Meet new American friends and create group chats about topics you're interested in, or for your own local area!
+Meet new friends and create group chats about topics you're interested in, or for your own local area!

 Share the site with your friends, organize events.
 The possibilities are endless :)